Increase Water Flow to Your Well

 Here’s What We Do

-The pump is removed from the well and the depth of the well is measured.
+During the water well fracking process, the pump is removed from the well and the depth of the well is measured.
 We measure the casing (pipe) and static water level.
 The packer is installed below the water well casing.
 A high volume of water and pressure are pumped into the well to see if there is a pressure change.
 The packer is moved for a second hydro-frack and the well is flushed.
 The pump is reset and the water is pumped out of the well for several hours.
 Flow test is performed after the hydro-fracking is complete.

 Am I really creating a fracture?